pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 distribution actually works, and that it won't accidentally install fewer files than the official wheels.

-Ideally, use the source distribution also run tests, build documentation, and so on, or add specific tests to make sure that all necessary files were actually included.
+Ideally, also use the source distribution to run tests, build documentation, and so on, or add specific tests to make sure that all necessary files were actually included.
 Understandably, this requires more effort, so it's fine not do that — downstream packagers will report any missing files promptly.